top of page

 The Planning Problem Nobody Talks About

 This is not a reason to avoid ambitious travel.
 It is a reason to build in breathing room intentionally.
-And it is one of the most important things to think about when figuring out how to choose the right type of trip for where you actually are, not just where you think you will be.
+It’s one of the most important things to think about when figuring out how to choose the right type of trip for where you actually are, not just where you think you will be.

 Some of the best moments I have had traveling were not on any itinerary.